IBM-Bluemix-Docs/mass-data-migration/return-device.md

 ## Shipping the device to IBM
 {: #ship-device}

-### Shipping from the US, EU, United Kingdom, and Canada
+### Shipping from the US, EU, United Kingdom, Canada and Australia
 {: #return-device-from-us}

 Prepare your shipping label and notify your carrier when you're ready to return the device.